mmistakes/minimal-mistakes/_posts/2023-06-22-a-simple-rest-api-with-play-framework-and-scala.md

 This is especially useful in case we need to refine the request to our application.
 In this specific example we create a [WrappedRequest](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/mvc/WrappedRequest.html) to add the entity information on our Request when a user passes the id on a call.
 We use the [ActionBuilder](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/mvc/ActionBuilder.html) to create an Action that takes a CarRequest instead of a Request.
 We mix in the [ActionTransformer](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/mvc/ActionTransformer.html) so we can transform the Request object to a CarRequest by doing a call to our manager layer and retrieving a car DTO.

 We also need to describe the correspondence between URIs and function calls on our controller.
-This is achieved through the routes file:
+This is achieved through the routes file, that is placed inside our conf directory:
 ![alt "Routes structure"](../images/play-rest-api/routes_structure.jpeg)

 ```scala